 Cut a length of ribbon and press it on the glue dots.
 The amount of ribbon you will use depends on how low you want the plaque to hang.
 I used about 4 inches of ribbon.

 Make sure you hang these at a level where the kids will be able to hang up the clothes themselves.
 The last thing you want to be doing is picking up more stuff off the floor.

 You can hang all sorts of dress up clothes on these.
 Even fairy wings.
 I know I am always at a loss about where to put my fairy wings.
 Not anymore!

 These would make a fun gift for a child.
 They are easy and cheap to make and can be personalized with child’s initials or name.

-I love this idea because it solved a problem and was created by the kids.
+I love these DIY Playroom Organizers because they solved a problem and was created by the kids.
 They take a lot more pride in putting there dress up clothes away now since they made these colorful hooks.
 What area of your playroom or house is the biggest challenge to keep clean?